Kew Specialist Certificate in Ornamental Horticulture

 The programme involves:

-- attending the Kew Diploma lectures on Turf Management and Garden History
+- attending the Kew Diploma lectures on Turf Management and The Management of Living Collections

-- completing a pest and disease project looking at a range of pests and diseases affecting ornamental plants
+- completing a pest and disease project looking at a range of pests and diseases affecting plants grown under glass

 - regular plant identification tests